Legrandin/pycryptodome/Doc/src/cipher/classic.rst

 OpenPGP (defined in `RFC4880 <https://tools.ietf.org/html/rfc4880>`_).
 A variant of CFB, with two differences:

-1. The first invokation to the :func:`encrypt` method returns the encrypted IV concatenated to the first chunk on ciphertext (as opposed to the ciphertext only).
+1. The first invocation to the :func:`encrypt` method returns the encrypted IV concatenated to the first chunk on ciphertext (as opposed to the ciphertext only).
     The encrypted IV is as long as the block size plus 2 more bytes.